ndd21/PHYS281/docs/index.md

 * design and write programs to solve numerical problems.

 Programming is a skill.
-While there is a syntax that that you have to learn, the skill is mainly acquired through practice, i.e., actually writing code.
+While there is a syntax that that you have to learn, the skill is mainly acquired through practice, i.e., actually writing and running code.

 ## What is Python?